BitKoda/ncdc-backend/README.md

 # General-Information <a name="general-information"></a>

-The NCDC-Backend news API leverages an Express server with RESTful API endpoints that retrieve article, comment and user data from a PSQL database.
+The Newsfly backend API was the first individual project undertaken as part of the [Northcoders Bootcamp](https://northcoders.com/) and is coupled with a React-based frontend user interface.
+This API leverages an Express server with RESTful API endpoints that retrieve article, comment and user data from a PSQL database.
 It uses Node.js and particularly node-postgres in order to GET, POST, PATCH and DELETE data from the database.
 The project follows the model/controller architecture, where the models are responsible for the queries to the database and the controllers handle routing and error-handling.
-The NCDC-Backend was the first individual project undertaken as part of the Northcoders Bootcamp and is coupled with a React-based Frontend user interface.
 This application was developed using a test-driven development (TDD) paradigm using Jest and Supertest.

 # Technologies <a name="technologies"></a>